-Assuming you sent us a convincing combination of CV and cover letter answering the question why you?, or that we’ve already spoken briefly at an event/ in a pub (we always welcome partners & friends to our Monthly Beers), we’ll take you through the steps below, which either of us can break at any point—no harm done:
+Assuming we received a good CV/ LinkedIn profile, and a cover letter answering the question why you?, or that we’ve already spoken briefly at an event (we welcome partners & friends to our monthly #MetaBeers), we’ll take you through the steps below, which either of us can break at any point:

 This happens over a coffee/ tea in Central London, and is extremely informal.
 Chris and I want to see whether you’re a T-shaped person and what else drives you in life but a profession.
 We also want to give you an opportunity to ask questions about the job, the team, the development process and so on, that we haven’t already answered on our blog 🙂 Please be warned that we don’t have a favourite movie, band, TV show, dish, sport or, for that matter, technology, database, gadget and typeface—sorry!
 We’ll also frown upon questions like where do you see yourselves five years from now and what gave you the idea to start this company.

 This chat lasts 45 minutes or so.
 It requires no dress code and no preparation other than becoming familiar with our company and products.
 Our fantastic blog can and will answer a lot of your questions, so start there and enjoy the read.
 Ourselves, we only have five tinsy tiny questions, so come prepared to spend the time asking your questions that help clarify your picture of MetaBroadcast and your future role.
 If we hit it off, it’s possible we’ll geek out.
 And we’ll always pick up the bill.
 Cheers!

 complete a test in your own time